WP-MIP: An Artificial Intelligence, Hybrid, and Physically Based Model Intercomparison Project for Weather Prediction: Introduction

-Despite the many successes of AIWP \citep{Hakim24}, the current generation of algorithms cannot directly replace operational physical models because training limitations restrict AIWP outputs to a relatively small number of forecasts fields.
+Despite the many successes of AIWP \citep{Hakim24}, the current generation of algorithms cannot directly replace operational physical models because they produce only a subset of the required forecast fields.
 They also suffer from systematic errors in prediction of high-impact weather \citep{Radford25b,Davis26}, including a weak-intensity bias for tropical cyclones \citep{DeMaria25}.
 In response to such concerns \citep{Smith26}, hybrid models have emerged that combine AI and physically based approaches.
 Although these archetypes could be combined in many ways, spectral nudging of a physical model to AIWP large-scale predictions is currently the primary hybridization strategy \citep{Husain25,Polichtchouk25,Polichtchouk26}.
-The resulting predictions benefit from skillful long-range AIWP guidance while generating a full suite of physically consistent fields with the full range of local variability and extremes.
+The resulting predictions benefit from skillful medium-range AIWP guidance while generating a complete set of physically consistent fields with the full range of local variability and extremes.

 These new modeling paradigms present both opportunities and challenges to national meteorological and hydrological services.
 Rapid AIWP forecasts can help to ``democratize'' forecast production \citep{Khadir25}, potentially fulfilling EW4All objectives; however, robust guarantees of prediction quality are required to support essential forecasting and warning services.
-The forecast verification community is therefore actively engaged in adapting existing practices and developing new ``AI-ready'' evaluation techniques to assess the relative strengths and weaknesses of AIWP, hybrid and physically based forecasts.
-These developments are being promoted by the WMO Integrated Processing and Prediction System (WIPPS), the framework that governs the operational exchange of forecast products, international evaluation standards and associated guidance to support WMO Members on topics including AIWP \citep{WMO23}.
+The forecast verification community is therefore actively engaged in augmenting current practices and developing new ``AI-ready'' evaluation techniques to assess attributes of model predictions that are generally -- perhaps unjustifiably -- taken for granted in physical-model forecasts.
+These verification development activities are being promoted by the WMO Integrated Processing and Prediction System (WIPPS), the framework that governs the operational exchange of forecast products, international evaluation standards, and associated guidance to support WMO Members on topics including AIWP \citep{WMO23}.